fongc123/notes/Kubernetes/Cluster Maintenance.md

 Cluster maintenance covers the upgrade, backup, and restore process of the components in a Kubernetes cluster (*not the applications*).

 ## OS Upgrades
+^OSUPGRADES

 When operating system upgrades are required on a node, it may be rebooted, causing it to be offline on the Kubernetes cluster.

 The <span style = "color:lightblue">pod eviction timeout</span> is the amount of time until a pod is considered offline.
 It can be set by the controller manager and is set to **5 minutes by default**.

-Pods that were originally assigned to an offline node but were part of a replica set will be assigned to other available nodes.
+Pods that were originally assigned to an offline node but were part of a replica set **will be assigned to other available nodes**.
 However, pods that were not part of a replica set will be lost.

 When the node is online again, it will be in a "blank state" (i.e., no scheduled nodes) and will be unschedulable.
 The original pods on the node prior to rebooting will not be rescheduled.